David-OConnor/pyflow/README.md

 If an environment isn't already set up for the version specified in `pyproject.toml`, sets one up.
 If no version is specified, it asks you.
-- `pyflow install requests` - If you specify one or more packages after `install`, those packages will be added to `pyproject.toml` and installed
+- `pyflow install requests` - If you specify one or more packages after `install`, those packages will be added to `pyproject.toml` and installed.
+You can use the `--dev` flag to install dev dependencies. eg:
+`pyflow install black --dev`.
 - `pyflow install numpy==1.16.4 matplotlib>=3.1` - Example with multiple dependencies, and specified versions
 - `pyflow uninstall requests` - Remove one or more dependencies